MattL-NZ/SportsApp/README.md

 # SportsApp

-A sports app written with .NET 5.0 and Angular 12.0
+A sports app written with .NET 5.0 and Angular 12.0 using EF Core